La Calera, Chile: Demographics

 According to data from the Census 2002 by the National Statistics Institute, the commune's population was 49,503 inhabitants (24,134 men and 25,369 women).
 Of these, 47,836 (96.6%) lived in urban areas and 1,667 (3.4%) in rural areas.
 Its 2007 estimated population was 50,644.
 La Calera holds 3.21% of the total population of the region.
-The city's central location in between Santiago de Chile and Valparaiso on the coast made the city of La Calera a true crossroads of industrial development.
+The city's central location in between Santiago de Chile and Valparaíso on the coast made the city of La Calera a true crossroads of industrial development.

 Amongst the important immigrant communities set in La Calera before 1950, Palestinians and Italians stand out, the former making it the town with the largest proportion of Palestinian ascendancy in Latin America.
 The small but well prominent Palestinian community was recently reported in international news media.
 Even a former Mayor of the city was of Palestinian descent.
 Italians as well as French immigrants have established a thriving agricultural economy.

 La Calera has a mestizo cultural identity and over half the people have some Amerindian ancestry.
 It is estimated that Spanish descendants and mestizos make up more than 90% of the population.